-Q: What is name, image, and likeness (NIL) and how are the NCAA rules changing?
+Q: What is name, image, and likeness (NIL) and how have the NCAA rules changed?

 A: NIL refers to a student-athlete authorizing a person or entity to use their name, image or likeness and, in return, receiving compensation.
 Previously, the NCAA prohibited student-athletes from earning compensation in this manner (ex.
 A student-athlete couldn’t appear in local car dealership commercial).
 As of July 1, 2021, the NCAA permits a student-athlete to earn compensation (money, goods or services) in exchange for participating in NIL activities.

 Q: What are NIL activities?

 A: NIL activities may include, but are not limited to: social media endorsements, commercials, appearances, autograph signings, and other similar activities in which a business, brand, product or service is promoted.